-Travel expenses (including meals and lodging) while away from home unless there was no significant element of personal pleasure, recreation or vacation in the travel.
+- Travel expenses (including meals and lodging) while away from home unless there was no significant element of personal pleasure, recreation or vacation in the travel.

-Political contributions.
+- Political contributions.

-Dues, fees or bills paid to country clubs, lodges, fraternal orders or similar groups.
+- Dues, fees or bills paid to country clubs, lodges, fraternal orders or similar groups.

-Value of any benefit, such as food, entertainment or merchandise that you received in connection with a contribution to a charitable organization.
+- Value of any benefit, such as food, entertainment or merchandise that you received in connection with a contribution to a charitable organization.

-Cost of raffle, bingo or lottery tickets.
+- Cost of raffle, bingo or lottery tickets.

-Cost of tuition.
+- Cost of tuition.

-Value of your time or service.
+- Value of your time or service.

-Value of blood given to a blood bank.
+- Value of blood given to a blood bank.

-The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred).
+- The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred).

-Gifts to:
+- Gifts to:

-Individuals.
+- Individuals.

-Foreign organizations.
+- Foreign organizations.

-Groups that are run for personal profit.
+- Groups that are run for personal profit.

-Groups whose purpose is to lobby for changes in the laws.
+- Groups whose purpose is to lobby for changes in the laws.

-Civic leagues, social and sports clubs, labor unions and chambers of commerce.
+- Civic leagues, social and sports clubs, labor unions and chambers of commerce.

+- Contributions for which you receive any state or local tax credit of more than 15% of the contribution.

-Line 6-Enter all of your contributions paid by cash or check (including out-of-pocket expenses).
+- Line 7-Enter all of your contributions paid by cash or check (including out-of-pocket expenses).

-Line 7-Enter your contributions of property.
+Line 8-Enter your contributions of property.
 If you gave used items, such as clothing or furniture, deduct their fair market value at the time you gave them.
 Fair market value is what a willing buyer would pay a willing seller when neither has to buy or sell and both are aware of the conditions of the sale.
 If your total deduction for gifts of property is more than \$500, you must complete and enclose federal Form 8283, Noncash Charitable Contributions.
 If your total deduction is over \$5,000, you may also have to obtain appraisals of the values of the donated property.
 See federal Form 8283 and its instructions for details.